Prag8855/aab/content/guides/work-visa.md

 Your work visa lets you visit other [[Schengen area]] countries without a visa.
 You can travel outside of Germany for up to 6 months.[^23] If you travel longer, your work visa expires.

+Your work visa lets you live anywhere in Germany, not just in the city where you applied.

 **[Travel with a residence permit ➞](/guides/residence-permit#if-you-travel)**

 ### Self-employment with a work visa